-Viscom AG prepares its consolidated financial statements in line with International Financial Reporting Standards (IFRS).
+Viscom AG prepares its consolidated financial statements in line with International Financial Reporting Standards (IFRS), as they are supposed to be applied in the European Union.
 The annual financial statements of Viscom AG are prepared according to the German Commercial Code (HGB).
-The Executive Board prepares the consolidated financial statements which are audited by the auditor and the Supervisory Board.
-Shareholders and interested parties are informed of the general situation of the company via the Annual and Interim Reports and Quarterly Reports.
+The Executive Board prepares the consolidated financial statements, which are audited by the auditor and the Supervisory Board.
+Shareholders and interested parties are informed of the general situation of the company via the annual and interim reports and quarterly reports.
 All reports are accessible to all interested parties simultaneously on the Viscom AG website.

-PricewaterhouseCoopers AG Wirtschaftsprüfungsgesellschaft, Hanover, was elected by the 2015 Annual General Meeting as auditor and audited the consolidated financial statements and the annual financial statement of Viscom AG.
+PricewaterhouseCoopers AG Wirtschaftsprüfungsgesellschaft, Hanover, was elected by the 2016 Annual General Meeting as auditor and audited the consolidated financial statements and the annual financial statements of Viscom AG.
 The audit took place in accordance with German auditing regulations and the standards for the audit of financial statements put forward by the Institute of Public Auditors in Germany (Institut der Wirtschaftsprüfer: IDW).
-Risk management and reporting obligations in compliance with Corporate Governance as stated in section 161 of the German Stock Corporation Act (AktG) were also taken into account.
-Helmuth Schäfer has been the assigned auditor since 2010.
+Early risk detections system and reporting obligations in compliance with corporate governance as stated in section 161 of the German Stock Corporation Act (AktG) were also taken into account.